 I use the this background for some of my videos, photos, and webinars.
 The white side looks like a sheet draped behind me, but the black looks pretty classy.
 When opened, the tension stretches the fabric to make for a pretty smooth surface.
 I use this clip and stand kit to hold up my background.

 Proper lighting helps my Periscope and green screen videos look more professional.
 My pair of StudioPRO lights are extremely bright, so it's a good thing they are dimmable.
 Having two light panels positioned correctly reduces shadows.
 The lights come with diffuser covers, which I help me control the lighting, and the stands are completely adjustable.

 These lights are powered by AA batteries and I use them to light myself when I record webinars.
 I also use them for when I film in front of a green screen.
 These lights come with a variety of diffuser covers, which I use to control the lighting.
 The included tripods are very short, so you may need to place them on tablets, chairs, or taller tripods.

 I've been using a Yeti microphone with my computers for years.
 It's great for recording podcasts and voice overs.
 I've seen it used in lots of classrooms because several students can huddle around the mic to say their parts.
-Yeti requires too much power to work with an iPad or iPhone using Apple's USB Camera Adapter.
+Yeti can work with an iPad or iPhone is you use the Apple Lightning to USB Camera Adapter.
 The adapter needs to be plugged into a wall outlet in order to provide enough power to the Yeti.

 I use this adapter to mirror my iPad's display to a projector by connecting to its VGA cable.
 Yes, there are wireless ways to mirror an iPad, but using an adapter is the most reliable method for getting my screen projected in front of a class or audience.
 There are actually 4 different kinds of iPad adapters, so use this chart to figure out which one you need.